Longvu LaManchas: Reference Animals

 of really tough kidding, she was put down.
 Her offspring now

-account for almost half the active show herd and the consistency of
+account for more than half the active show herd and the consistency of

 this line to reproduce itself has been remarkable.